-This week we have a guest blog post from Burc Tanir, the CEO of Prisync.
+This week we have a guest blog post writer, Burc Tanir, the CEO of Prisync.
 Burc covers the importance of Smart Price Competition especially for Ecommerce providers and highlights different aspects of this competition with automated solutions.
 This detailed post would help you to get insights on gaining a new tool for conversion optimization by understanding the pricing wars.

 The Ecommerce Jungle

 We all eat and breath it,so it’s not weird to say that, our market, e-commerce, is wildly competitive.
 Also, when we take the emerging markets into the perspective, the growth rate and investments are also raising the bars of competition.
 Consumers now have access to many options thanks to price comparison engines or other likes of e-commerce aggregators.
 However, companies are fighting for the supply side and the demand side too.

 Pricing is the melting pot of e-commerce competition

 Online shoppers are deal hunters all around the world.
 Because, they are in very easy access to so many offers of options online, so betting on the best value is actually just following a few simple clicks.
 As the consumer base proves itself to be like this, surely e-commerce companies need to react with a relevant positioning.
 Due to this fact, e-commerce companies’ taglines often contain phrases like ‘best price’, ‘best value’ etc. However, also it’s nice to propose such a value through marketing, it’s not that easy to achieve Smart Price Competition in such a digital and therefore dynamic market.